AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

    ![AEM Sites analysis](assets/sites_analysis.jpg)

-1. Back on the page view page (accessed in step 3.), you can also view the page view information by changing the display setting to view items in the “List View”.
+1. Back on the page view page (accessed in step 3.), you can also view the page view information by changing the display setting to view items in the "List View".
-1. Locate the “View” dropdown menu and select “List View”.
+1. Locate the "View" dropdown menu and select "List View".

    ![List view](assets/list_view.jpg)

-1. From the same menu, select “View Setting” and select the columns you wish to display from the “Analytics” section.
+1. From the same menu, select "View Setting" and select the columns you wish to display from the "Analytics" section.

    ![Configure columns](assets/configure_columns.jpg)

-1. Click “Update” to make the new columns available.
+1. Click "Update" to make the new columns available.

    ![Display of new columns](assets/new_columns_display.jpg)